-Vermiculture is the raising of earthworms for resale, so the focus is on ideal conditions for worm growth, reproduction, and health.
+Vermiculture is the raising of earthworms for resale or use in vermicomposting systems, so the focus of this practice is on ideal conditions for worm growth, reproduction, and health.
 Worm farmers usually purchase and haul feedstock or pay for feedstock to be delivered to them.
 Worm growers make money from sales of earthworms and sometimes, but not always, by selling castings.

 It may be possible to sell earthworms to locally owned sporting goods or fishing tackle stores, although most of the larger stores of this type rely on established wholesalers for their bait supplies.
 The bait market may not be the best choice for this enterprise because there is usually more interest in nightcrawlers (larger worms) than smaller compost worms, the market is often saturated, and the competition is stiff.

 - Large-scale vermicomposting facilities.

 - Worm growers just entering the business.

 - Institutions and businesses that do on-site vermicomposting of their food scraps and other organic materials.
 Sites may include prisons, hospitals, schools, colleges and universities, restaurants, grocery stores, and office buildings.

 - Farm operations (including livestock farms, rabbitries, and horse stables) desiring to vermicompost animal manure.

 - Worm growers with orders too large to fill from their own stocks.